TeamEver/everpsblog/README.md

 When updating to version 6.0.0, run the module upgrade from the back office.
 The `upgrade_module_6_0_0` script creates the new multishop association tables and migrates existing `id_shop` values so your posts, categories, authors, tags and images remain linked to the proper shops.

 ### WooCommerce REST Import
 You can now fetch posts from a WooCommerce store using its REST API.
 Configure the API URL and credentials in the module settings and click **Import WooCommerce posts**.
 Tags and linked product IDs detected in the API data are also imported.
+Imported posts are linked with their categories and tags and a `wordpress_redirects.txt` file is generated to help you create 301 redirects.

 ### WordPress REST Import
 If WooCommerce is not installed, you can still import posts using the standard WordPress REST API.
 Provide the API URL in the module settings and click **Import WordPress posts** to fetch all blog content.
-Featured images, categories, authors and excerpts are imported and WordPress shortcodes are converted to Bootstrap compatible HTML.
+Featured images, categories, authors, tags and excerpts are imported, WordPress shortcodes are converted to Bootstrap compatible HTML and a `wordpress_redirects.txt` file lists old WordPress URLs so you can add 301 redirects in your `.htaccess`.

 ---